UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/anonymous-functions.md

 The return type of `CreateCounter` is a delegate function.
 So this code does not return a normal value (such as an integer or double), but a delegate function.

-Note also that the delegate being returned captures the local variable `sum`.
-Let's now look at where the returned delegate is used.
+Note also that the delegate function being returned _captures_ the local variable `sum` and the parameter `inc`.
+You might be wondering if this is going to break?
+Afterall, both a local variable and a parameter would normally be inaccessible once the function ends.
+With capturing behaviour, both will live on!
+To illustrate, let's now look at where the returned delegate is used.

 ```C#
 public Capturing()